jake-crane/angular-console/README.md

-This is an angular POC project to replace the AWD configuration console.
+This is an angular POC project to replace the configuration console.

 run npm install to download dependencies. run npm start to start application.